 In June of 2018, the Division started the Parent Advisory Council (PAC).
 This council is made up of parents who have been involved with DCFS either through an investigation, a protective services case, a D.R., or have had their children placed in foster care.
-The PAC gave feedback and approval on the definition of candidacy and will continue to be involved in providing feedback and helping shape the direction of in-home services in Arkansas.
+The PAC gave feedback and approval on our definition of candidacy and will continue to be involved in providing feedback and helping shape the direction of our in-home services.
 In conjunction with the work the PAC will do as its own council, they will also be represented in workgroups and will eventually assist in trainings and messaging efforts.

-&lt;sup>38 Several of our PAC members completed NFA and wish for the Division to expand access to NFA.
+&lt;sup>32 Several of our PAC members completed NFA and wish for the Division to expand access to NFA.
+Arkansas Title IV-E Prevention Program Five-Year Plan | August 2019

 The Division and ARBest have collaborated in the past and are interested in collaborating again on the effort to increase access to trauma-informed therapy for adults.
 As discussed in section II, ARBest's mission is to build a trauma-informed mental health system.
 They are best known for providing training for mental health professionals in trauma-informed therapeutic modalities.
-They have done significant work in training therapists across the state in TF-CBT and other trauma informed therapy for adults.
+They have done significant work in training therapists across the state in TF-CBT and other trauma informed therapy for children and families.
+ARBest is now looking at training clinicians in trauma treatment for adults.

-Going forward, the Division is implementing quarterly meetings with stakeholders and other divisions within the State, such as Medicaid, and the Division of Aging and Behavioral Health Services, in order to guide efforts in creating a continuum of care for families receiving prevention services.
+Going forward, the Division is implementing quarterly meetings with stakeholders and other divisions within the State, such as Medicaid, and the Division of Aging and Behavioral Health Services, in order to guide our efforts in creating a continuum of care for families receiving prevention services.
 The Division is also creating an email for provider feedback and sharing of ideas.